 On the right side of the screen are 3 menu boxes that you can open up for more options: Availability Dates & Conditions, Submission & Completion, and Evaluation & Feedback.

 The default grading option for assignments is ungraded.
-To change this, click the box under “Score out of”.
+To change this, click the box under “Grade out of”.
 This then brings up more grading options.

 There is now space to type the points total and an In Grades dropdown menu for linking or removing grade items.
-After you have given the assignment a points value, it will automatically create a grade item in your gradebook even if you do not use the Choose from Grades option to link a grade item.
-It will have the same name as your assignement.
+After you have given the assignment a points value, it will automatically create a grade item in your gradebook even if you do not use the Edit or Link to Exiting grades option to link a grade item.
+It will have the same name as your assignment.

 Choose from grades

-Clicking Choose from Grade brings up a popup box that you can create and link a new grade item.
+Clicking Edit or Link to Exiting brings up a popup box that you can create and link a new grade item.
 Or choose to link to an existing grade item.

 Remove from grades

 If you can see the In Grades dropdown menu, that means that a grade item has been automatically added to your gradebook with the same name as this assignment.
-Choose Remove from Grades to unlink this assignment from the grade item.
+Choose Not in Gradebook to remove the grade item.
 You will still be able to see the point value you have added but it will not be in the gradebook.

 Reset to ungraded

-This option will unlink the assignment from your gradebook and your Score Out of box will reset to saying ungraded.
+This option will unlink the assignment from your gradebook and your Grade Out of box will reset to saying ungraded.

 Availability Dates & Conditions